depositar” is a public platform for storing, preserving, managing, and exploring research data.

 If you want to respecify a geographical area, please repeat step 1 and 2.

-If you want to look for data owned by a particular organization, you can search within that organization from its home page in CKAN.
+If you want to look for data owned by a particular project, you can search within that project from its home page in CKAN.

-- Select the “Organizations” link at the top of any page.
+- Select the “Projects” link at the top of any page.

-- Select the organization you are interested in.
-CKAN will display your organization’s home page.
+- Select the project you are interested in.
+CKAN will display your project’s home page.

 - Type your search query in the main search box on the page.

-CKAN will return search results as normal, but restricted to datasets from the organization.
+CKAN will return search results as normal, but restricted to datasets from the project.

-If the organization is of interest, you can opt to be notified of changes to it (such as new datasets and modifications to datasets) by using the “Follow” button on the organization page.
+If the project is of interest, you can opt to be notified of changes to it (such as new datasets and modifications to datasets) by using the “Follow” button on the project page.
 See the section Managing your news feed below.
 You must have a user account and be logged in to use this feature.

 When you have found a dataset you are interested and selected it, CKAN will display the dataset page.
 This includes